Patrice Lawrence: Biography

 Her follow-up book, Indigo Donut (2017), was described by Alex O'Connell in The Times as "addictive", having "many of the themes of a Jacqueline Wilson novel: bullying, fostering, teenage relationships.
-Yet Lawrence’s tale is told with unfettered dialogue and broad-ranging cultural references for an older audience who don’t need to be spared the details."
+Yet Lawrence's tale is told with unfettered dialogue and broad-ranging cultural references for an older audience who don't need to be spared the details."
 The Guardian reviewer wrote: "Her award-winning debut Orangeboy, a gripping urban thriller, announced Patrice Lawrence as a bold, fresh voice in young adult fiction.
 This promise is realised in her second book, a tender and complex story of first love, family and belonging."
 Both novels are set in Hackney, London, where Lawrence has lived in Lower Clapton since 1997.

 Lawrence also writes a regular blog centering on her experiences of writing and having her work published, called The Lawrence Line, about which she has said: "There are a lot of people coming up behind you and you want to let them know how it happens, particularly for young black writers.
 I want to show that I've had a good experience of publishing and give people hope that they can tell their stories."

 Lawrence is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 In October 2021, Lawrence was announced as taking on the role of ambassador for First Story, a charity promoting creative writing for young people, with a focus on those in low-income communities.

+In 2023, she was elected a Fellow of the Royal Society of Literature.